Elmcor featured on OASAS' New Life, New Hope Episode

 BHNYC Establishment Press Release

-On March 12, 2019, ten community-based behavioral health care agencies announced that they have joined together to establish the Behavioral Health NYC IPA, LLC (BHNYC), an independent practice association (IPA) in New York City.
+On March 12, 2019, ten community-based behavioral health care agencies announced that they have joined together to establish BHNYC, an independent practice association (IPA) in New York City.
 BHNYC was established with a mission to provide rapid access to mental health and substance abuse services that are embedded in the community and delivered by culturally-competent and linguistically diverse clinicians serving individuals and families with complex needs across their lifespan.
 This new collaboration brings together a myriad of meaningful cross-sector partnerships with social service agencies, hospitals, and primary care physicians, as well as a variety of evidence- and population-based service models, to fill critical service gaps to care.

 The majority of BHNYC network agencies initially partnered in 1960 to form the Federation of Mental Health Services, a trade association and lobbying organization, under the common goal of serving underserved, low-income populations.
 “BHNYC represents decades of behavioral health advocacy efforts by the Federation of Mental Health Services and its members to improve patient access and engagement with quality mental health and substance use services,” said Robert Basile, Psy.D., Co-Chair of BHNYC and President of the Federation of Mental Health Services.
 “The formation of BHNYC is a key milestone not only for our individual agencies, but also for the communities we serve.
 With this formal collaboration, we now bring together our best minds and community advocates under one entity to collectively improve the health of the population we serve.”